 - Slip and Fall accidents happen often in factories.
 These environments contain various materials that may spill onto the ground, causing slippery walking surfaces.
 Protocols for spills should be in place to reduce the risk of falls due to unexpected materials and liquids on the floor.
 Additionally, floors in factories should be constructed to ensure that there is adequate friction; mats can be placed on the ground to reduce fall hazards.

 Employers should take extra precautions in the workplace by providing proper equipment for workers, maintaining machines and vehicles, and providing regular breaks for employees.
 Following safety measures in the workplace is crucial for preventing injuries.

 If you suffered an injury while working, you may be eligible for compensation.
 You can become injured at any job, but factory environments are especially hazardous.
-Our Chester County workers’ compensation lawyers at Wusinich & Sweeney, LLC will assess your case and help you obtain maximum compensation for your sufferings.
+Our Chester County workers’ compensation lawyers at Wusinich, Sweeney & Ryan, LLC will assess your case and help you obtain maximum compensation for your sufferings.
 Contact us online or call us at 610-594-1600 for a free consultation about your case.
 Located in Exton, Pennsylvania, we also serve clients in Downingtown, West Chester, Coatesville, Phoenixville, Malvern, Lyndell, Wagontown, Uwchlan Township, Parkesburg, Chester Springs, Lancaster County, Reading, and Morgantown.